 Writing Skills for PR and CommunicationRegister Now

 The way we write has evolved, the way we read has changed and the way we use language has altered for good.
-Increasingly we want pictures and video rather than text and we’re more likely to see our stories peppered with emoji rather than perfectly punctuated prose.
+We want pictures and video first and we’re more likely to see our stories peppered with emoji rather than perfectly punctuated prose.

 During a packed and practical day, delegates will cover: